mohamedmaher-dev/easy_in_app_notify/README.md

 # Easy In-App Notify 📱🔥

-A beautiful and customizable Flutter package for displaying **Firebase Cloud Messaging (FCM)** notifications as in-app overlays with smooth animations, progress indicators, and intuitive user interactions.
+A beautiful and customizable Flutter package for displaying notifications as in-app overlays with smooth animations, progress indicators, and intuitive user interactions.

-Perfect for showing Firebase notifications when your app is in the foreground!
+Perfect for showing notifications when your app is in the foreground!

 ## ✨ Features

-- 🔥 **Firebase Integration** - Perfect for Firebase Cloud Messaging (FCM) notifications
 - 🎯 **Overlay Notifications** - Non-blocking notifications that appear over your app content
-- 📱 **Foreground Notifications** - Show FCM messages when app is active/foreground
+- 📱 **Foreground Notifications** - Show notifications when app is active/foreground
 - 🎨 **Fully Customizable** - Colors, spacing, dimensions, and visual styling
 - ⏱️ **Auto-Dismiss** - Configurable duration with visual countdown progress bar
 - 👆 **Swipe to Dismiss** - Users can swipe notifications away manually